abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/hyd8.png)

-## Task 6: Monitor Arc Enabled machines with Azure Monitor
+## Task 6: Monitor Arc-enabled machines with Azure Monitor

 Azure Monitor can collect data directly from your hybrid machines into a Log Analytics workspace for detailed analysis and correlation.
-Typically, this would entail installing the Log Analytics agent on the machine using a script, manually, or automatically following your configuration management standards.
+Typically, this would entail installing the Log Analytics agent on the machine using a script, manually or automatically following your configuration management standards.
 Arc-enabled servers recently introduced support to install the Log Analytics and Dependency agent VM extensions for Windows and Linux, enabling Azure Monitor to collect data from your non-Azure VMs.

 In this task, let's configure and collect data from your Linux machine by enabling Azure Monitor for VMs following a simplified set of steps, which streamlines the experience and takes a shorter amount of time.